anu3101/E-Commerce_Data_Scraping_and_Analysis/README.md

 **Data Collection & Transformation**: <BR>
 Tools Used: Python, BeautifulSoup, Pandas <BR>
-Scraped market data from reliable sources using Python’s BeautifulSoup library.
+Collected market data from reliable sources using Python’s BeautifulSoup library as well as APIs Integration.
 Processed and cleaned the data using Pandas, ensuring the data was in a suitable format for analysis. <BR>

 **Data Storage & ETL:** <BR>
 Tools Used: Snowflake, Python <BR>